 4. Offer true value

 If your practice website only features sales pitches and a list of treatment options, it won’t attract a visitor’s attention.
-To connect with prospects, provide helpful information on topics of interest to both current and future patients.
+To connect with medical prospects, provide helpful information on topics of interest to both current and future patients.
 Content may take the form of provider explainer videos, patient testimonials, articles about the type of conditions your practice treats, and downloadable brochures.

 By giving prospects something of value at no cost, they’re more likely to further engage with you and your practice.